 There’s nothing better than a dining experience that takes us to a memory of home.
 Sit-ting around the table with family or friends and a table full of good ol’ home cooking.
-Here are nine great restaurants in New Mexico that’ll make you want to move in.
+Here are six great restaurants in New Mexico that’ll make you want to move in.

 As so often happens, what begins as a mom-and-pop endeavor quickly turns into a family affair to make it a success.
 The Rancho is the epitome of this strategy.
 More than 50 years ago, Arturo and Florence Jaramillo created this restaurant to celebrate their cultural heritage and, now, she along with her family continue this unparalleled dining experience.
 Fare like hand-rolled tamales, spicy guacamole, blue corn enchiladas and carne adovada pay tribute to this family’s heritage.